‘Edgy Tim’: Time right for Illini to ramp up recruiting

 In case you've missed it, the University of Illinois football team has something special going on so far this season.

-Illinois, currently 6-1 and ranked 20th in the latest Associated Press Top 25 poll, is coming off an impressive 21-7 win over defending national champion Michigan in front of a solid out crowd at Champaign’s Memorial Stadium.
+Illinois, 6-1 and ranked 20th in the latest Associated Press Top 25 poll, is coming off an impressive 21-7 win over defending national champion Michigan in front of a sellout crowd at Champaign’s Memorial Stadium.
 Saturday’s game also honored the 100th anniversary of Red Grange's six-touchdown performance on the day Memorial Stadium was dedicated.

 Illinois wore throwback uniforms along with helmets painted to look like old-school leather helmets.
 The retro uniforms and helmets were a huge hit, especially with players and recruits on social media.